By TIM FAULKNER/ecoRI news staff

 Opponents say the natural-gas/diesel-fuel power plant requires the same scrutiny that the existing Ocean State Power facility received before it was built in 1990 in the Burrillville village of Harrisville.

 There are too many unanswerd questions about the potential harm of the power plant, said Jeffrey Partington, chairman of the Burrillville Planning Board.
 The "big reasons we want the environmental study: What is the effect of this (power plant) going to be on the groundwater?
 What’s the effect on he wildlife?
 What's the effect going to be on the biodiversity in place.
 We’re not sure, so we would like somebody to be able to tell us that.”

 Partington made the remarks during the Aug.
-16 hearing of the Energy Facilities Siting Board (EFSB).
+16 hearing of the Energy Facility Siting Board (EFSB).
 The three-member board is in the final phase of the power-plant application process, which entails the questioning of expert witnesses whose written testimony has been submitted to the EFSB as advisory opinions.